mitmedialab/MappingPoliceViolence-Scaper/README.md

 Run `list-all-stories.py` to generate a list of all the stories in the topic we created (`data/YEAR/mpv-controversy-stories.csv`) and totals by victim (`data/YEAR/mpv-controversy-story-counts.csv`).
 This took about 25 minutes for me.
 Manually check some random names in the spreadsheet to ensure that the stories are on-topic, and remove the necessary story ids from the topic in the Topic Mapper tool.
 Once the topic is regenerated, run `list-all-stories.py` again to generate clean story data.

 Run `count-coverage.py` to generate the attention over time data, saved to `data/YEAR/mpv-sentences-over-time.csv`.
 This takes a few seconds.

+### Notes:

+Remember to flush your local redis cache if any of the controversies have been updated.
+Do this by running `cache.clean()` in the Python console.